 You feel devastated, wronged, and slightly embarrassed.
 “Is this supposed to be cringe-worthy?
 I didn’t realize this was cringe-worthy”, you think to yourself, starting to believe that the video is indeed cringe-worthy to some extent.
 You point out the other upsides of the video to your friend, “But hey, his voice is good don’t you think?
 Wait till you hear the guitar solo near the end”.
 Deep down, you know the damage has been done.

 What this situation describes is one of the many human interactions that generate cringe in people.
-Why do we cringe at certain behaviours and not the others?
+Why do we cringe at certain behaviors and not others?
 What generates this response?

 Body language of cringing

-We tend to close our eyes when we see something we don’t like (gory scene in a film), the nose wrinkle is a trademark of disgust (when you smell rotten food) and imitating vomiting successfully communicates to your fellow humans how disgusted you are by the situation that has transpired.
+We tend to close our eyes when we see something we don’t like (a gory scene in a film), the nose wrinkle is a trademark of disgust (when you smell rotten food), and imitating vomiting successfully communicates to your fellow humans how disgusted you are by the situation that has transpired.

-What explains cringing at behaviours that other people do?
-The answer is the same as above: we don’t want such behaviours for ourselves.
+What explains cringing at behaviors that other people do?
+The answer is the same as above: we don’t want such behaviors for ourselves.

-Therefore, cringing is a sort of vicarious or second-hand embarrassment that we experience when we see other people engaging in socially undesirable behaviours.
-It likely evolved to motivate us to avoid such behaviour and discourage others from encouraging in such behaviour to ease social interactions.
+Therefore, cringing is a sort of vicarious or second-hand embarrassment that we experience when we see other people engaging in socially undesirable behaviors.
+It likely evolved to motivate us to avoid such behavior and discourage others from encouraging in such behavior to ease social interactions.

 But why should we feel embarrassed for others?

 When we observe other human beings, there’s always some degree of identification going on.
 We identify with them and, therefore, think of their experiences as our own.
 They may be oblivious to their faux pas, but we can’t help but cringe and attempt to disassociate with them (avoidance body language).

 They’re engaging in public behaviors that we believe are so inappropriate that we can never think of doing them.